djsincla/TA_VeloCloud/README.md

 We mask and encrypt the VCO password and save to the Splunk Password DB.
 We encrypt the VCO session cookie and also save to the Splunk Password DB.

 # Branches:
-master - Based on Python 2.7 and requires VCO username and password. python3 - Based on Python 3.x and requires VCO username and password. token3 - Based on Python 3.x and requires VCO username and VCO API Token
+- master - Based on Python 2.7 and requires VCO username and password.
+- python3 - Based on Python 3.x and requires VCO username and password.
+- Token3 - Based on Python 3.x and requires VCO username and VCO API Token

 Authough I could have merged the python3 and token3 branches together into a single code base, that would have added complexity to the code.
 A customer request asked to keep the code as simple as possibe.

 # Author
 Dwayne Sinclair / VMware

 # Change Log
-No Changes - Tested ok with VCO Version 4.2
+Tested ok with VCO Version 4.2

 # Version
 1.0.7